josephxbrick/documentorganizer/README.md

 ---

-# To-do
+# To-dos

+## When not using section-numbering

-* Figure out how auto-numbering of callouts should work when there is no section numbering.
+Figure out how auto-numbering of callouts should work when there is no section numbering.
+Just give each callout a number?
+A letter?

+## Saving settings

+Currently settings are saved session-to-session at the plug-in level, meaning that the saved settings are the same no matter which document you are editing.
+(I put in a hack so document-title doesn't behave that way.)
+This is annoying.

+It would be better if settings were saved **per document**.
+An easy method might be saving them to a special symbol on the Symbols page.
+The symbol would not even need a to have an instance in the document: could just write to text layers of the symbol itself.